HumboldtK/ChatGPT-Browser-Extension/README.md

 # Test Locally
 Download the latest release or clone the git repository by using "git clone https://github.com/HumboldtK/ChatGPT-Chrome-Extension.git"

+Replace ENTER_API_KEY_HERE" with your API key in popup.js

 Go to chrome://extensions in your Google Chrome browser

 Check the Developer mode checkbox in the top right-hand corner